jrpotter/notebook/dnd/combat.md

 * Normal Range.
 If a single range is specified, the attacker cannot target something beyond this range.
 * Long range.
 If two ranges are specified, attacks against targets further than the smaller range is made with Disadvantage.
 The attack cannot target something beyond the larger range.

-A ranged attack is rolled with Disadvantage if made against a creature that can see the attacker, is within 5 feet of the attacker, and is not [[creatures#Conditions|Incapacitated]].
+A ranged attack is rolled with Disadvantage if made against a creature that can see the attacker, is within 5 feet of the attacker, and is not [[dnd/conditions#Incapacitated|Incapacitated]].

 %%ANKI
 Basic